Hiiirad/personal-notes/Tech Guide/Docker/README.md

 ## Part 08 (Networking)

-- List of network adabtors which docker use to privide inter/intra connections between the containers and outside world (edge network adaptor) `-a`
+- List of network adaptors which docker use to provide inter/intra connections between the containers and outside world (edge network adaptor) `-a`
 ```
 docker network
 docker network ls